-Portable Document Format (PDF) is a file format used to present and exchange documents reliably, independent of software, hardware, or operating system.
-Invented by Adobe, PDF is now an open standard maintained by the International Organization for Standardization (ISO).
+A Portable Document Format (PDF) is a file format “used to present and exchange documents reliably, independent of software, hardware, or operating system.”
+Invented by Adobe, PDF is an example of an open standard.
+It may contain links and forms, buttons, video, audio, and other and business logic.

 TABLE OF CONTENTS